 Jonathan Dickinson State Park

-Shuttle for Loxahatchee River Through Paddle Out of Service
+Shuttle for Loxahatchee River Paddle Out of Service

-Until Further Notice: There is no shuttle running from Jonathan Dickinson State Park to Riverside Park.
-Anyone wanting to paddle the upper reached of the river must arrange their own transportation or make their paddle round trip.
+There is currently no shuttle running from Jonathan Dickinson State Park to Riverbend Park.
+Anyone wanting to paddle the upper reached of the river, must arrange their own transportation or make their paddle round trip.

 Welcome to Jonathan Dickinson State Park